A Comprehensive Study of Code-removal Patches in Automated Program Repair: Experimental Methodology

-Sometimes, the set of commits contains too many different changes involving many parts of the program, and it is infeasible for us to precisely identify the ones that actually contribute to fixing the bug.
+A single person was involved in the three steps described above.
+We relied on the information associated with the build using the Travis CI API.
 Overall, this combination of automated and manual analysis has taken 3.5 hours per code-removal patch on average and 21 days in total.